bamadesigner/hi-roy-jquery-plugin/README.md

 * image: Is the relative path to the cutout of Roy's head.
 You can place a different path if you'd like to use a different image.
 * link: Defines the link used when you click on Roy's head.
 By default, it's a Twitter web intent to tweet "Hi Roy".
 * link_target: Defines the target for the link.
 The default is '_blank', to open in a new window.
-* onMove: If true, will move Roy's head when the user's mouse moves.
+* moveOnMove: If true, will move Roy's head when the user's mouse moves.
 Set true to disable this so you can move Roy on your own terms.

 ### How To Customize Roy

 ```
 var $hi_roy = $('body').hiRoy({
     startPosition: 'top', // Do this if you always want Roy to start at the top
-    onMove: false // Disable Roy moving when the mouse moves
+    moveOnMove: false // Disable Roy moving when the mouse moves
 });
 ```